Leyland Hundred

-The Leyland Hundred (also known as Leylandshire) is a historic subdivision of the English county of Lancashire.
+The Leyland Hundred (also known as Leylandshire) was a subdivision the historic county of Lancashire in England.
 It covered the parishes of Brindle, Chorley, Croston, Eccleston, Hoole, Leyland, Penwortham, Rufford, Standish and Tarleton.

 In the Domesday Book the area was recorded as 'Lailand' Hundred, included in the returns for Cheshire.
 However, it cannot be said clearly to have been part of Cheshire.